 Now you should have a structured DataSet containing some test data that we can use in Layouts!

 Creating Layouts to leverage your DataSets.

 - Add Layout and once created Checkout to enable editing.

 - Add an image or choose a coloured background.
 For the purpose of this tutorial I have downloaded a background image from the Xibo Layout Exchange called “BlueGreen - Clock”.

-- Click on the Layout Navigator window, located in the top left of the Layout Designer and resize and position your Region so that the Region sits inside the black area of the background image.
+- Click on the Layout Navigator edit icon to open and resize and position your Region so that the Region sits inside the black area of the background image, Save and Close.

 - Click on Widgets on the bottom toolbar and drag or click to add the DataSet Ticker Widget to the empty Region.

 - Use the dropdown to select the ‘Meeting Room 1’ DataSet created in the first step.

 We can now use the Edit Ticker form to suit your specific needs: